Inference and Learning of Nonlinear LFR State-Space Models: Results

 Next, we examine the impact of the inference and learning method on the final optimization stage.
 We do so by comparing the full proposed method to a baseline approach where the final optimization is initialized merely with the BLA.
-For the proposed method, we first perform 250 LM iterations of inference and learning with \(\lambda=10^0\) and \(\tau=3\), followed by 1000 LM iterations of nonlinear optimization.
+For the proposed method, we first perform 250 LM iterations of inference and learning with \(\lambda=1\) and \(\tau=3\), followed by 1000 LM iterations of nonlinear optimization.
 For the baseline approach, we directly perform 1000 LM iterations of nonlinear optimization.
-Both methods follow the same random initialization of \(\theta_{wz}\) in (\ref{eq:theta_init}), which is again repeated 100 times.
+Again, each trial is repeated 100 times, with both methods starting from the same randomly initialized \(\theta_{wz}\) in every run.
 For the baseline method, the elements of \(\beta\) are initially set to zero, ensuring that the initial loss matches the BLA loss.
 Fig. \ref{fig:progress} shows the median of the respective training loss progressions for all 100 trials, with shaded regions indicating the median absolute deviation.
-The left plot in Fig. \ref{fig:progress} shows that inference and learning quickly reduces the training loss with with roughly a factor of 20, after which it plateaus, likely due to the optimizer's degrees of freedom being restricted to \(\theta_{wz}\) alone.
+The left plot in Fig. \ref{fig:progress} shows that inference and learning quickly reduces the training loss with roughly a factor of 20, after which it plateaus, likely due to the optimizer's degrees of freedom being restricted to \(\theta_{wz}\) alone.
 From the right plot of Fig. \ref{fig:progress} it can be seen that the obtained initial estimates provide a head start for the final optimization.
 As a result, the proposed method converges faster and to a slightly lower minimum compared to the baseline method.
 Notably, inference and learning produced 91 stable initializations, all of which converged to significantly lower local minima during final optimization.
-In contrast, only 85 trials of the baseline method showed significant improvement over the BLA, which suggests that starting farther from a good local minimum made them more prone to getting stuck in poor local minima.
-Fig. \ref{fig:progress} also reports on the respective computational times per iteration, where, due to its parallelizable nature, the inference and learning iterations are over six times faster than those of the full nonlinear optimization.
-This efficiency enables rapid exploration of multiple model architectures, which is useful for practical applications.
+In contrast, only 85 trials of the baseline method showed significant improvement over the BLA, which suggests that starting further from a good local minimum made them more prone to getting stuck in poor local minima.
+Fig. \ref{fig:progress} also reports on the respective computational times per iteration, where, thanks to its parallelizable nature, the inference and learning iterations are over six times faster than those of the full nonlinear optimization.